 Tinea versicolor is a common skin infection that causes patches of discolored skin that may itch.
 It’s more common in the summertime or in hot climates.
 Tea tree oil has natural anti-fungal properties and can help inhibit the spread of tinea versicolor and help with itchiness.
 Add 5 drops of 100% pure tea tree oil to a tablespoon of coconut oil and apply to the skin twice daily.

 To relieve itching caused from a run-in with poison ivy, add a half-cup of baking soda to a bath filled with warm water and soak.

 Melrose oil is a natural antiseptic and also helps regenerate tissue.
 Dilute to a 50/50 ratio of Melrose oil to vegetable oil and apply several drops of the mixture to cuts, burns, or wounds to prevent infection.

 Oddly enough, studies have proven duct tape can be just as effective as cryotherapy when fighting warts.
-The duct tape is believed to irritate the area so the patient’s immune system is triggered and forced to react.
-Place duct tape on affected area and leave on for six days, then take off and soak the skin in water and exfoliate with a pumice stone.
-After 12 hours without the duct tape on, replace with new duct tape and continue this cycle until wart disappears.
+The duct tape is believed to irritate the area, so the patient’s immune system is triggered and forced to react.
+Place duct tape on the affected area and leave it on for six days, then take off and soak the skin in water and exfoliate with a pumice stone.
+After 12 hours without the duct tape on, replace it with new duct tape and continue this cycle until the wart disappears.